BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 **2- IT IS IMPORTANT TO NOTE THAT THE USAGE VALUES IN THE OUTPUT ARE NORMALIZED AS PERCENTAGES PER CELL TO ENABLE COMPARISON AMONG CELLS**

-Details are provided in the interactive toolbox
+Details are provided in the interactive toolbox.

 ## Demo Data:

-Instructions for using the demo data are included inside the "Demo Data" folder.
+Instructions for using the demo data are included in the "Demo Data" folder.

 ## Contact:

 This shiny app is developed and maintained by Chadi A. El Farran, M.Sc., Ph.D.
 (ChadiA_ElFarran@dfci.harvard.edu), with significant contributions from Charles P. Couturier, MD, Ph.D., and Tyler E. Miller, MD, Ph.D.

 If you use this tool, please cite: